Home » Ingredients » Vegetables

 unbaked zucchini spears topped with garlic and parmesan on baking rack

-Be sure to scoop up all the parmesan and garlic pieces and place them on top of the zucchini.
-They bring flavor to your zucchinis and will become the crunchy golden brown top we all know and love in Roasted Zucchini so don’t let them go to waste!
+Be sure to scoop up all the parmesan and garlic pieces and place them on top of the zucchini spears.
+They bring flavor to your zucchinis and will become the crunchy golden brown top we all know and love in roasted zucchini so don’t let them go to waste!

 Bake in the oven at 425℉ for 20-25 minutes, or until the tops are golden brown and bubbly.

-Whenever I serve this, everyone loves it!
+Whenever I serve roasted zucchini spears, everyone loves it!
 Including those who are wary about zucchinis.

-So if you are on the fence about zucchini, give these Oven Baked Zucchini a try.
+So if you are on the fence about zucchini, give these oven baked zucchini spears with garlic parmesan goodness a try.

 If you need only one zucchini recipe in your life, THIS IS IT!!!